WHO: Influenza update -336

 * In light of recent changes in the proportions of genetically and antigenically diverse A(H3N2) viruses, the recommendation for the A(H3N2) component has been postponed.

-- OIE: Highly pathogenic influenza A viruses (infection with H5) (non-poultry including wild birds), Belgium 20 hours ago
+- OIE: Highly pathogenic influenza A viruses (Infection with H5N1) (non-poultry including wild birds) (2017-), Russia 21 hours ago

-- OIE: Highly pathogenic influenza A viruses (infection with H5N8) (non-poultry including wild birds), Italy 20 hours ago
+- OIE: Highly pathogenic influenza A viruses (infection with H5N8) (non-poultry including wild birds), Luxembourg 12 days ago